 Nous disposons d'un patrimoine immobilier considérable et très ancien pour des raisons historiques: nous sommes propriétaires, soit directement soit par nos loges, d'environ 500 temples maçonniques dans les villes de France.
 Depuis le XVIIIe siècle, nous avons acquis et aménagé ces locaux souvent délabrés, qui vont de la simple pièce à l'immeuble entier.

-We have considerable and very old real estate holdings for historical reasons: we are owners, either directly or either by our lodges, of about 500 Masonic temples throughout French cities.
+We have considerable and very old real estate holdings for historical reasons: we are owners, either directly or by our lodges, of about 500 Masonic temples throughout French cities.
 Since the 18th century we have acquired and refurbished the locales, often dilapidated, ranging from simple rooms to an entire building.

 So, this interview tells us that the belief in Masonic real estate power extends to beyond my first friend.
 It doesn't necessarily prove or disprove the veracity of this belief.